cotarr/collab-frontend/README.md

 The default configuration uses the npm passport and passport-oauth2 to perform the oauth 2.0 handshakes.
-No issues with these repositories were observer.
+No issues with these repositories were observed.
 However this configuration is limited to single issue oauth access tokens, and use of refresh tokens to obtain replacement access tokens are not supported.